Humans are constantly looking for perfection in form when this type of perfection is not possible.

 Not recognizing this is why humans suffer and continue to perpetuate the eternal cycle of suffering known as Karma, and why so few have realized the True Self.
 Humans are attached to the things they like and hate (and boy do they love to like and hate, even to their very demise and enslavement).

 When seen in the context of the Gunas: the “worst” and most extreme case (just meaning that it leads to the most suffering) is being so completely ignorant or Tamasic that one is made virtually inert in ones striving for freedom/enlightenment and, therefore, never attains it.
 The second “worst case” is seen in those who are striving for freedom but are attached, and remain Rajistic, constantly seeking pleasure, answers, and satisfaction in the world.
-And the “least worst” case, but still keeping a person attached to form to some extent and, therefore, trapped in the illusion of form, is those who strive for the most “perfect” form that Maya can offer in terms of human expression, completely forgetting that they are not limited to their form and must find liberation from it, even liberation from what can seem to be a perfected version of it.
+And the “least worst” case, but still keeping a person attached to form to some extent and, therefore, trapped in the illusion of form, is those who strive for the most “perfect” form that Maya can offer in terms of human expression, completely forgetting that they are not limited to their form and must find liberation from it, even liberation from what can seem to be a perfected version of the illusory self.
 All of these expressions lead to suffering due to ignorance and attachment.

 Once liberation has occurred, however, “good,” just naturally unfolds (in whatever expression it shows up in without attachment).
 Rumi once said it most clearly when he stated that “[o]ut beyond ideas of wrongdoing and rightdoing there is a field.
 I’ll meet you there.
 When the soul lies down in that grass the world is too full to talk about.”